Lattice-Free and Point-Free: Vickers Duality for Subbases of Stably Locally Compact Spaces: Introduction

 \subsection{Related Work}

 The cover relations above turn out to be very similar to some entailment relations considered previously in various logical systems, e.g. see \cite{Scott1974}, \cite{JungKegelmannMoshier1999}, \cite{CederquistCoquand2000}, \cite{CoquandZhang2003}, \cite{Vickers2004} and \cite{Kawai2020}.
 Indeed, our cover relations are more general than Scott's entailment relations and can also be viewed as encompassing Kawai's strong continuous entailment relations.
 On the other hand, our cover relations are slightly more restrictive than Vickers' entailment relations, which are `monotone cut-idempotents' in our terminology and which are essentially connective-free versions of Jung-Kegelmann-Moshier's consequence relations.
 Indeed, this resolves a number of issues with general monotone cut-idempotents, without eliminating any isomorphism classes from Vickers' category.
-Connections of entailment systems with proximity lattices and stably continuous frames (where the way-below relation respects pairwise meets) have also been investigated in some detail in this previous work.
+Connections of entailment systems with proximity lattices and stably continuous frames (where the way-below relation respects finite meets) have also been investigated in some detail in this previous work.

-What distinguishes our work is that we are interested in dualities with concrete spaces, not just their lattice or frame theoretic counterparts.
-Of course, once a duality with proximity lattices or stably continuous frames is established (e.g. as done by Vickers in \cite{Vickers2004}), one can immediately use one of the dualities already available (e.g. Hofmann-Lawson duality) to obtain another duality with concrete spaces.
+One of our goals is to obtain a similar duality with more general arithmetic lattices (frames where the way-below relation respects only pairwise meets), which involves a slightly different interpretation of what entailment systems represent.
+But more importantly, what really distinguishes our work is that we are interested in dualities with concrete spaces, not just their lattice or frame theoretic counterparts.
+Of course, once a duality with certain lattices or frames is established (e.g. as done by Vickers in \cite{Vickers2004}), one can immediately use one of the dualities already available (e.g. Hofmann-Lawson duality) to obtain another duality with concrete spaces.
 The down-side is that this relegates the duality with concrete spaces to a secondary position, ignoring the untapped potential of cover relations to conversely extend and unify previous dualities for stably locally compact spaces.